-Incidentally, anytime you want to delete an item in a list, you would use the QIII command on the SUM menu.
+Incidentally, anytime you want to delete an item in a list, you would use the DELET command on the SUM menu; anytime you want to insert an item, you can use the INERT command.

-And anytime you want to clear (set to zero) all the items or delete the entire list, you would use CLEAR DATA).
+And anytime you want to clear (set to zero) all the items or delete the entire list, you would use CLEAR DATA.
+It will then give you the options as to what you want to clear or delete.